picknmix/picknmix/README.rst

 Features
 --------

-Pick N Mix is a simple stacking tool for stacking Sci-Kit learn models of your picks.
+Pick n Mix is a simple stacking tool for stacking Sci-Kit learn models of your picks.
 It provided 2 classes: Layer and Stack.
 Layer is a parallel combination of models, while Stack combine Layers to create a stacking model.